Supergirl (2026 film)

-Supergirl is an upcoming American superhero film based on the eponymous character from DC Comics.
-Directed by Craig Gillespie and written by Ana Nogueira, it will be the second film in the DC Universe (DCU).
-Milly Alcock stars as Kara Zor-El / Supergirl, alongside Matthias Schoenaerts, Eve Ridley, David Krumholtz, and Emily Beecham.
-In the film, Supergirl travels across the galaxy on a murderous quest for revenge.
-It is produced by James Gunn and Peter Safran of DC Studios.
+Supergirl is a 2026 American superhero film based on the DC Comics superheroine Kara Zor-El / Supergirl.
+Directed by Craig Gillespie and written by Ana Nogueira, it is the second film in the DC Universe (DCU).
+Milly Alcock stars in the title role, alongside Matthias Schoenaerts, Eve Ridley, David Krumholtz, Emily Beecham, David Corenswet, and Jason Momoa.
+In the film, Kara embarks on a journey across the galaxy to hunt down an adversary who has harmed her pet dog Krypto.
+The film is produced by Peter Safran and James Gunn of DC Studios.

 A film featuring Supergirl entered development as part of the DC Extended Universe (DCEU) franchise in August 2018, and the character was introduced in the 2023 film The Flash, portrayed by Sasha Calle.
-Plans for the standalone project were altered when Gunn and Safran became co-CEOs of DC Studios in October 2022.
+Plans for the standalone project were altered when Gunn and Safran became co-CEOs of DC Studios in October 2022, and they began work on the DCU as a reboot of the DCEU.
 A new Supergirl film was announced in January 2023 as an adaptation of the 2021–22 comic book miniseries Supergirl: Woman of Tomorrow by Tom King and Bilquis Evely.
 Nogueira was hired by November 2023; Alcock was cast in January 2024 to debut in the first DCU film, Superman (2025); and Gillespie joined that May.
 Filming took place from January to May 2025 at Warner Bros.
 Studios Leavesden and London in England, and in Scotland.

-Supergirl is scheduled to be released by Warner Bros.
-Pictures in the United States on June 26, 2026.
-It will be part of the DCU's Chapter One: Gods and Monsters.
+Supergirl premiered at the Plaza at 300 Ashland in Brooklyn on June 22, 2026, and was theatrically released by Warner Bros.
+Pictures in the United States on June 26.
+It is part of the DCU's Chapter One: Gods and Monsters.
+The film received mixed reviews from critics and was a box-office flop, grossing $126.4 million against a production budget of $170–186 million.